acloudfan/video-subtitles-generation-whisper/README.md

 # Usage

+1. Run the Docker deamon

-1. Setup an environment variable that points at a folder that contains the videos.
+2. Setup an environment variable that points at a folder that contains the videos.
+All subfolders of the specified folder will be searched for *.mp4* files.
 Subtitles will be generated for all the *.mp4* in all subfolders of the specified *VFOLDER*.

    ```
    export VFOLDER=/mnt/c/Users/raj/Documents/my-videos
    ```
-2. Run the Docker deamon

 3. Generate the subtitles for your .mp4 videos

 ```